Common Name: Common Sage, Garden Sage

-S.o. cv.
 Tricolor doesn't get as large as S. officinalis, but the variegation of its green, white and pink/purple leaves make it as much an ornamental as a culinary herb.

-S.o. cv.
-Purpurescens has deep purple young leaves that mature to a burgundy
+Purple (Purpurescens) has deep purple young leaves that mature to a burgundy

-S.o. cv.
 Aurea is a compact grower with soft yellow leaves and purple flowers.

-Sage plants can be started from seed, root cuttings or transplants.
+Planting: Sage plants can be started from seed, root cuttings or transplants.
 Sage seed needs to be sown while fresh.
-It does not store well and even fresh, is not terribly reliable and is slow to establish.
+The seed does not store well and even fresh, is not terribly reliable and is slow to establish.

 Sage prefers a warm, sunny location, although it does not enjoy extreme heat.
 It is not particular about soil, except that it be well-drained.

 Pruning after flowering will keep plants attractive and prevent them from getting too woody and leggy.
-Fertilize in early spring.

 Sage is very happy growing in containers.
 If you want to try growing sage indoors, you will need to provide strong, direct light.

 Few pests bother sage.
 It is more frequently killed by excess water, not enough light and lack of pruning, than insects or disease.